aosabook/500lines/ci/chapter.rst

 ````

-The 'runner_checker' function is used to periodically ping each registered test runner to make sure they are still responsive.
+The `runner_checker` function is used to periodically ping each registered test runner to make sure they are still responsive.
 If they become unresponsive, then that runner will be removed from the pool, and its commit ID will be dispatched to the next available runner.
-It will log the commit ID in the 'pending_commits' variable.
+It will log the commit ID in the `pending_commits` variable.

 ````python
     def runner_checker(server):